hipe/tmx/beauty_salon/doc/issues/026-unparsing-losslessly.md

 is indented by two spaces.

-we want to visualize this as a continuous stream of bytes (in part because later we'll be emplying it as an "ASCII grid") so we'll flatten all the lines into one line:
+we want to visualize this as a continuous stream of bytes (in part because later we'll be employing it as an "ASCII grid") so we'll flatten all the lines into one line:

     +-----
     |  def xx a, b~do_some_thing~  end

-note we are using `~` to signify a newline so that its visual representation takes only one character of width.
+we are using `~` to signify a newline so that its visual representation takes only one character of width.

 so, when we parse this with the vendor library and wrap it in our own work,